 Peperomia cuttings can be taken in two ways: stem cuttings or leaf cuttings.
 Stem cutting is the most popular method, will generally have the best results, and can be performed with all species of Peperomia.
 Some Peperomia species are considered semi-succulent and feature succulent leaves that are conducive to leaf cutting propagation.
 Thinner, weaker leaves may start to decompose before they are able to produce new growth.

-- Peperomia Stem cuttings: Using a sterilized sharp knife or pruning shears, take the stem cutting just above the node (where the stem emerges from another branch).
+- Peperomia propagation from stem cuttings: Using a sterilized sharp knife or pruning shears, take the stem cutting just above the node (where the stem emerges from another branch).
 Remove the lower leaves—this will create extra wound sites that will hopefully sprout new roots in the coming weeks.
 Your stem cutting is now ready to be propagated!

-- Peperomia Leaf cuttings: Propagation through leaf cuttings works best with solid, hardy Peperomia plants.
+- Peperomia propagation from leaf cuttings: Propagation through leaf cuttings works best with solid, hardy Peperomia plants.
 Choose hearty, healthy leaves when possible, but even tiny leaves should do the trick.
 Cut just below the leaf with sterilized shears, leaving a small bit of stem attached.
 You can also use the trimmings from a stem cutting—as you remove the bottom leaf from the stem, try propagating it!